TRTM: Template-based Reconstruction and Target-oriented Manipulation of Crumpled Cloths

 Three tiers of cloth configurations are generated within Blender by one-time dragging, two-times folding, and one-time dropping the synthetic template mesh $ T_{simu} $, which provides $ 120k $ cloth meshes and depth images for training.

-Within the real world, we randomly generate the above three cloth tiers using our marked template cloth $ T_{real} $, with a total of 600 cloth configurations.
-Since it's impossible to label the ground truth mesh, we only label the marked keypoints, i.e., positions and visibilities of four corners, four middle-edges, and one center.
-We evaluate our reconstruction results using the supervised vertex-wise losses and pixel-wise losses, as well as the prediction error of visible flags $ {L}_{vtx,f} / {L}_{key,f} $.
-The total losses $ {T}_{loss} $ are calculated using Equation (8) without the full-mesh loss term $ {L}_{vtx,p} $ and the regularization term $ {L}_{regu} $, as shown in Table \ref{Table1}.
+To evaluate the real-world reconstruction, we randomly generate the above three cloth tiers using our marked template cloth $ T_{real} $, with a total of 600 cloth configurations.
+Since it is impossible to label the ground-truth mesh, we only label the marked keypoints, i.e., positions and visibilities of four corners, four middle-edges, and one center.
+We evaluate our reconstruction results using the supervised vertex-wise losses and pixel-wise losses, as well as the error of visible flags $ {L}_{vtx,f} / {L}_{key,f} $.
+The total loss $ {T}_{loss} $ is calculated using Equation (8) without $ {L}_{vtx,p} $ and $ {L}_{regu} $, as shown in Table \ref{Table1}.

 The above reconstruction experiments demonstrate that our synthetic-trained GNN can explicitly and precisely reconstruct our template cloth both in simulation and the real world, with on average vertex-wise losses of 1.22 cm and 1.73 cm respectively.
-In addition, the direct reconstruction results of four other real-world cloths: one smaller square cloth $ {Sq}_{s} $, one larger square cloth $ {Sq}_{l} $, one rectangle cloth $ {Rect} $, and one shirt $ {shirt} $, are also demonstrated in Table \ref{Table1} and will be further analyzed within the Ablation Study.
+In addition, the direct reconstruction results of four other real-world cloths: one smaller square cloth $ {Sq}_{s} $, one larger square cloth $ {Sq}_{l} $, one rectangle cloth $ {Rect} $, and one shirt $ {shirt} $, are also demonstrated in Table \ref{Table1}.